scottgall/sql-challenge/README.md

 ## Visualizations

-[pewlett-hackard.ipynb](EmployeeSQL/pewlett-hackard.ipynb) contains a script to connect to the Postgres database and import SQL query output into dataframes to create the following visualizations:
+[pewlett-hackard.ipynb](EmployeeSQL/pewlett-hackard.ipynb) contains a script to connect to the Postgres database and create dataframes and plots from sql queries.

-**A histogram to visualize the most common salary ranges for employees:**

 !['histogram of salary ranges'](EmployeeSQL/images/salaries_hist.png)

-**A bar chart of average salary by title:**

 !['average salary by title'](EmployeeSQL/images/average_salaries.png)